 Nigerian Experts Demand Action for Food Security — Market Implications Loom — Politics

-politics · Nigerian Experts Demand Action for Food Security — Market Implications Loom
+Politics · Nigerian Experts Demand Action for Food Security — Market Implications Loom

 By focusing on sustainability, Nigeria could potentially safeguard its economy from volatile food prices on the global market.
 The country's current import bill for staple foods is estimated at over $3 billion annually, a figure that places undue pressure on its foreign reserves and contributes to inflation.